 This is now just a touch of extra content for those keen to learn about one of the most mind-shattering insights into how things get distributed.

 It is birthed from the ‘hard Twitter ego’ personified genius – Nassim Taleb.
-I have written extensively about this guys work, and even host the internets biggest podcast on risk, randomness and uncertainty titled The Nassim Taleb & Incerto Podcast.
+I have written extensively about this guy’s work, and myself, even host the internet’s biggest podcast on risk, randomness and uncertainty titled The Nassim Taleb & Incerto Podcast.

 Nassim speaks about two fictional countries and their differences concerning each owns predictive abilities.
 Mediocristan & Extremistan